httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 Another kind of hostile header attack uses the `report-uri` mechanism on many hosts not currently exposing SCTs as a method to cause a denial-of-service to the host receiving the reports.
-If some highly-trafficked websites emitted a non-enforcing Expect-CT header with a `report-uri`, implementing UAs' reports could flood the reporting host.
+If some highly-trafficked websites emitted a non-enforcing Expect-CT header field with a `report-uri`, implementing UAs' reports could flood the reporting host.
 It is noted in {{the-report-uri-directive}} that UAs should limit the rate at which they emit reports, but an attacker may alter the Expect-CT header's fields to induce UAs to submit different reports to different